LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 **Default input:** 1.0

-**Description:** A single value that defines the proportion of candidate flags to receive follow-up.
-For example, if the follow-up ratio is 0.5, the top 50% of candidate flags (ranked by measured emission rate) will receive follow-up.
-Candidate flags have already been checked against the minimum detection limit.
+**Description:** A ratio (0 to 1.0) defines the proportion or percentage of flagged sites that will receive follow-ups.
+For example, if the follow-up ratio is 0.5, the top 50% of flagged sites (ranked by measured emission rate) will receive follow-up.
+Candidate flagged sites have already been checked against the minimum detection limit.

 **Notes on acquisition:** No data acquisition required.

-**Notes of caution:** The follow-up proportion ranks sites based on their measured emission rate, which may differ from the true emission rate if quantification error is used.
-The effect of follow_up.proportion will depend on the temporal interval over which sites accumulate in the candidate flags pool.
+**Notes of caution:** Specifies which measured emission rates to use when identifying flagged candidate sites for follow-up.
+This is relevant for individual sites that have had multiple independent measurements during the given period, resulting in the sites being added to a candidate pool of potentially flagged sites.
+The following are the three options available for this parameter:

 #### &lt;redundancy_filter&gt;